Organisational structure of mathematics in The Netherlands

 PWN has been extremely active since 2010 in making the committees be very effective.
 Also, since 2013, a “3-stage rocket” has been launched to bring mathematics in a higher orbit.
 This rocket consisted of a vision document (“maths till 2025”), a Deloitte report about the economic value of mathematics for The Netherlands with convincing figures, and a book “Success formula” (Dutch) to provide a much better understanding of what mathematics can do for industry and society.
 The reports have been presented to the ministries of Science/Education and Economic Affairs, and have led to the request of the ministries to produce a more detailed report with action lines and associated price tags: “A Deltaplan for Dutch mathematics” (in Dutch).
 This report was finished in 2016, and was followed by the installation of the so-called “Mathematics council” that was made responsible for monitoring the execution of the action lines in the “Deltaplan”, and to discuss with the ministries additional funding for Mathematics: in the Deltaplan, all together an amount of 6.5 MEuro per year was asked for.
 As Physics and Chemistry has produced a similar plan in parallel to Mathematics, the 3 disciplines teamed up and together they convinced the ministry that additional funding was necessary.
 This has now led to a so-called “Sectorplan Beta and Technology”, paid by the ministry with about 60 MEuro per year.
 Mathematics will probably obtain about 6 MEuro per year, for new positions, outreach, education and more.
 The funding will be for at least 6 years from now.

-Besides these positive developments, PWN has taken under its umbrella many existing activities, such as the Dutch branch of the European Women in Mathematics.
+Besides these positive developments, PWN has taken under its umbrella many existing activities, such as the Dutch national association of women in mathematics, EWM – The Netherlands.
 Furthermore, also the Studygroups Mathematics with Industry (in Dutch: SWI, on the European level ESGI run by ECMI) are under this umbrella now, and recently PWN has sponsored a new website with all history of past studygroups: https://www.swi-wiskunde.nl/.
 NWO funds these studygroups annually by an amount of 30 kEuro, to enable maximum participation (accomodation, travel and all meals covered!).
 Such studygroups have been organised in The Netherlands for more than 20 years, and turned out to be extremely useful as first contact points with industry.

 Acting together at the national level has thus brought quite some success.
 Mathematics is viewed as an extremely well organized discipline, with all stakeholders on board.
 All activities undertaken are for the benefit of the entire mathematical community.
 Recent new activities are an inventory of all open access and related issues in the committee Publications (useful but very complex info for all mathematicians), and a new committee on “internationalisation” to discuss participation of Dutch mathematicians in international committees, conferences, etc. Also, much attention is being paid to stimulate mathematicians to apply for national and European funding.
 PWN organizes workshops to inform the community about the various opportunities.
 In December 2018, a meeting was held with 3 renowned speakers from Europe who have acquired European funding, serving as examples for the Dutch mathematicians: https://www.platformwiskunde.nl/wp-content/uploads/2018/11/Aansluiting-bij-Europa.pdf.
 On February 18, 2019, another important meeting is organised on “The Impact of Mathematics” at the Royal Dutch Academy of Sciences, with Philips Bond, author of “The era of mathematics” as a keynote speaker.
 More info: https://www.knaw.nl/nl/actueel/agenda/the-era-of-mathematics.